isomerpages/mof-gfg/_about-g20-epg/EPG Members.md

 		<td width="50%"><img width="287px" length="289px" src="/images/Members/Issing.jpg"></td>
 	</tr>
 	<tr><td width="50%"><b>Sufian Ahmed</b>
-		Advisor to the Prime Minister of Ethiopia; former Minister for Finance and Economic Development, Ethiopia; former Vice-Chair of the Intergovernmental Group of Twenty-Four on International Monetary Affairs and Development</td>
+		<br>Advisor to the Prime Minister of Ethiopia; former Minister for Finance and Economic Development, Ethiopia; former Vice-Chair of the Intergovernmental Group of Twenty-Four on International Monetary Affairs and Development</td>
 	<td width="50%"><b>Otmar Issing</b>
-President of the Center for Financial Studies, Goethe University; former member of the Executive Board and Chief Economist of the European Central Bank</td>
+<br>President of the Center for Financial Studies, Goethe University; former member of the Executive Board and Chief Economist of the European Central Bank</td>
 	</tr>

 	<tr>